Mental Health Facilities Richland County, SC

 University Of South Carolina Psychology Services Center

-University Of South Carolina Psychology Services Center is a mental health facility in Richland County, SC, located at 1331 Elmwood Avenue, Suite 140, 29201.
+University Of South Carolina Psychology Services Center is a mental health treatment center in Richland County, South Carolina, located at 1331 Elmwood Avenue, Suite 140, 29201 zip code.
 University Of South Carolina Psychology Services Center provides outpatient treatment.
-University Of South Carolina Psychology Services Center provides cognitive behavioral therapy, behavior modification and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Some other services available at University Of South Carolina Psychology Services Center include family psychoeducation.
+University Of South Carolina Psychology Services Center also offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents, young adults and adults.
+University Of South Carolina Psychology Services Center also provides family psychoeducation.

 Learn More